domino_admin_toolkit.checks.test_domino_url_cert module

 DataFrame with certificate expiration details

-Certificate cannot be retrieved from the Domino URL (network connectivity issues)
+When the certificate cannot be retrieved from the Domino URL (network connectivity issues), the check soft-passes via on_empty=Status.PASS so the report is not blocked

 This is expected behavior in deployments where the toolkit cannot reach the frontend (e.g., network policies, firewall rules, or isolated network configurations)